 Brushing your teeth is a crucial part of maintaining dental hygiene, but it’s only one part!
 If brushing is all you’re doing to keep your teeth healthy, you are skipping the 40% of your teeth’s surfaces that are located between your teeth.

-Make sure you don’t fall for claims from toothpastes, toothbrushes, or mouthwashes that say they can clean between your teeth.
+Make sure you don’t fall for claims from toothpaste, toothbrushes, or mouthwashes that say they can clean between your teeth.
 Unfortunately, the only way to clean between your teeth and under your gumline is to floss.

 Types of Floss